 - The best philosophy for developing players is to create an environment where similarly skilled players are able to compete together and against each other.
 This AA Hockey Model provides a structure where players are provided the opportunity to access the level of hockey they are capable of playing.

-- A standardized Province-wide system of hockey that creates a competitive balance at the Peewee, Bantam and Midget levels.
-It provides players with a "developmental" system that focuses on skill development and acts as a "feeder" system bridging the gap between grassroots hockey and Elite (AAA) hockey.
+- A standardized Province-wide system of hockey that creates a competitive balance at the U13, U15 and U18 levels.
+It provides players with a developmental system that focuses on skill development and acts as a "feeder" system bridging the gap between grassroots hockey and Elite (AAA) hockey.

 - A "Regionalized" Hockey System that provides opportunities for players to access the AA level of hockey within a reasonable distance of travel from their Resident LMHA.
 The AA Hockey Model is designed to balance the needs of the player with that of the LMHA and family.